JuanLPalacios/capstone-project-1/README.md

 # Computer Graphics Conference 2022

-> a simple prototipe of a responsive website implementation.
+> a simple prototype of a responsive website implementation.

 ![screenshots](screenshots.png)

-A simple impementation of responsive design for mobile and desktop including home and about pages for the fictional "Computer Graphics Conference 2022" it also has a simple implementation of a mobile colapsable list and popup menu based on hash navigation events.
+A simple implementation of responsive design for mobile and desktop including home and about pages for the fictional "Computer Graphics Conference 2022" it also has a simple implementation of a mobile colapsable list and popup menu based on hash navigation events.

 ## Built With